Deploying a Conferencing Node on an ESXi host

-When you want to deploy the Conferencing Node VM, use a vSphere client to log in to vCenter Server (or the ESXi host directly, if it is not managed in vCenter Server) and select .
+When you want to deploy the Conferencing Node VM, use a vSphere client to log in to vCenter Server and select .
 Follow the on-screen prompts to deploy the .ova file; this is similar to the steps you used when deploying the Management Node.
 You should always deploy the nodes with Thick Provisioned disks.

 After deploying a new Conferencing Node, it takes approximately 5 minutes before the node is available for conference hosting and for its status to be updated on the Management Node.
 Until it becomes available, the Management Node reports the status of the Conferencing Node as having a last contacted and last updated date of "Never".
 "Connectivity lost between nodes" alarms relating to that node may also appear temporarily.